deanblackborough/godot-platformer/README.md

 	- Walk Crouched
 	- Attack Jab
 - Majority of code in player scripts, states are simple, just switch and handle physics
-- Signals for player options, is-crouched, weapon drawn etc.
+- Signals for player options, is crouched, weapon drawn etc.
+- Weapon sheaved when state does not allow attacks
 - Multiple collision states, raycast 2d to ensure player can stand when there is collsion above their head
 - Max Jumps setting (Includes coyoete timeer and buffering)
 - Hard land timer